NicLandajo/StopChecker_for_Nuke/README.md

 # StopZones
-Inspired by a variety of false color systems from different camera monitors systems, StopZones splits an image into 1-stop value tones with its math center in 18% Grey so you can see steps in live action, CG, DMP, and exposure matches in acquisitions.
+Inspired by a variety of false color systems from different camera monitors systems, StopZones splits an image into 1-stop value tones with its math center in 18% Grey so you can see reliable and accurate stops across live action, CG, DMP, and any acquisition.
+This tool might be helpful in contactsheet sequence visualization, lighting and comp departments to match what the DP did in live action, tech-checks, and any idea that you might come up with to match exposure.

 #